-PayPal
+PayPal Payment Links

 https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&[email protected]&item_name=///vehicle///%20///To_Area///-///From_Area///%20///pickupDate///&item_number=///cabGridProBookingID///&amount=///price///¤cy_code=///currencyCode///

-Use the CabGrid Booking Management add-on
+Using the CabGrid Booking Management Add-on

 [cabGridBookingsPayment]